 Cooking with high grease food such as bacon would help in the seasoning process.

-Honestly Low Price!
+Real Cast Iron at an honest price!
 We believe that cast iron cookware doesn't need to be expensive here!
 We aim to cut down all unnecessary middleman and marketing costs, including retail shop rental.
 Yes!
 We are fully operating on e-commerce basis only.

 We invest our time and effort heavily in sourcing the quality materials and manufacturers for our products to ensure that our customers can enjoy using it for years and years.